 His first paper discussed the structure of the larynx and suggested that the mammalian larynx evolved from gill cartilage of fishes.
 His advisor, however, surprised him by claiming the idea as his own and expecting an acknowledgment.
 Dubois agreed, but reluctantly, and bad feelings about academia lingered, despite his speedy rise through university ranks to full professor.
 Shortly afterwards, Dubois turned his attention away from voice boxes and toward early humans, convinced that fossils would provide the best evidence of evolution.
 But where to look?

 Haeckel had suggested Southeast Asia as the birthplace of humans.
 And Dubois was intrigued by Wallace's description of Sumatra in The Malay Archipelago.
 Among other exotic features of the landscape, Wallace described abundant caves and, in fact, all human fossils known at the time Dubois pondered his grand project had been found in caves.
 Beyond the caves of Sumatra, Dubois was drawn by the fact that the Dutch East Indies were under Dutch control.
 He hunted in vain for private or public funding, but neither was forthcoming.
 And while he searched for funding, only his naive young wife thought Dubois was onto something.
 Everyone else thought he was crazy.
-When he gave up a university position and enlisted as a military doctor in a disease-ridden climate and dragged his family halfway around the world, he seemed to prove his critics correct.
+When he traded his university position for an eight-year commitment as a military doctor in a disease-ridden climate, and dragged his family halfway around the world, he seemed to prove his critics correct.

 His personal life offered him little solace.
 As a young man, he had been smitten by a very bright young woman, but when he learned she did not return his affections, he married a more vivacious if less clever girl, Anna.
 Though she stood by him while others wrote him off as delusional, Anna took little actual interest in his work, and he eventually judged her shallow and unworthy.
 Not that Dubois was an ideal husband.
 In fact, not that he was even a marginal husband.
 On their return trip from Java to Europe, the ship was caught in such a violent storm that the captain ordered all the passengers into lifeboats.
-Dubois apparently informed his wife that, should something happen to their lifeboat, she would be responsible for saving their three children; he would be preoccupied with saving the Java Man fossils in the suitcase he'd strapped to his chest.
+Dubois apparently informed Anna that, should something happen to their lifeboat, she would be responsible for saving their three children; he would be preoccupied with saving the Java Man fossils in the suitcase he'd strapped to his chest.
 Their marriage didn't end that night, but it did end eventually, with hard feelings on both sides.
 After his wife's departure, Dubois advertised in the local paper for an attractive, young, live-in housekeeper, and found his ads didn't attract the altogether appropriate kind of help.